Want to make a clean arrival after a long journey? How about a caravan towing cover…

 - Although not necessarily illegal, make sure any road lights aren’t obstructed by a cover.
 Likewise, if you get the right cover it will also allow reflectors to still be seen.

 - Packing away is easy.
 Covers are really just like large, waterproof sheets.
 A quick shake should be enough to get rid of any excess water, then they can easily be folded up and tucked away.

 - Get an interior lining that won’t soak up water.
 You might also want to consider the suggestion from Protec, that the underside of the cover should be white, to avoid the risk of transferring any colour from the fabric to the bodywork.

-- You cover should be clean before you add a towing cover.
-That’s because any bits of grit, no matter how tiny, can have an abrasive effect as the cover moves during any journey – which could cause scratching to appear on the caravan.
+- Your cover should be clean before you add a towing cover.
+That’s because any bits of grit, no matter how tiny, can have an abrasive effect as the cover moves during any journey – which could cause scratches to appear on the caravan.

 - Don’t forget, also, other covers are available for specialist items, such as bikes, that you might want to cover up whilst towing.

 Star Player #1